 In the upper levels of the product, the hierarchy breaks down through a simple tree structure with oneto-many breakdown relationship.
-Lower down in the product tree, it also contains many-to-many breakdown relationships because some parts at the lower levels are used by multiple higher-level products.
-Therefore, a relational database tool is required to represent and manage the PBS.
+Lower down in the product tree, it also contains many-to-many breakdown relationships because some parts at the lower levels are used by multiple higher-level products (i.e. common parts).
+A relational database tool is thus required to represent and manage the PBS, including common parts.
 The full PBS is defined and controlled in the Configuration Management System, which is also used to store all data related to the items in the PBS.